AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

     |image3|

-6. We recommend you to use an Elastic IP address for the controller.
+6. Use an Elastic IP address for the controller.

 7. After launching the instance, note down the instance’s Private IP address and Public IP.